msupply-foundation/conforma-docs/content/docs/External/Submittingapplications.md

 ## Submitting a new application

-Let's go through the example of submitting a form to register a company as a Chemical Importer in the system.
+Let's go through the example of submitting a form, we will use the example of registering a company as a Chemical Importer.

-**To register as a Chemical Importer:**
+Just remember this process is the same for submitting any application type.

 1. Log in to your account.